SMerrony/fbinfogrid/README.md

 otherwise the program will end once the grid has been drawn.

 ## Configuration
-See the included demoX.json files for configuration examples.
+See the included JSON files in the configs folder for configuration examples.

-The configuration describes page(s) of cells.
+A configuration describes page(s) of cells.

 ### Page
 Page attributes are...